-- The Company shall provide compensation sufficient to recruit as Directors exceptional people who are capable of putting the OMRON Principles into practice. - The compensation structure shall be sufficient to motivate Directors to contribute to sustained enhancement of corporate value. - The compensation structure shall maintain a high level of transparency, fairness, and rationality to ensure accountability to shareholders and other stakeholders. - 2) Structure of compensation - · Compensation for Directors shall consist of a base salary, which is fixed compensation, and performance-linked compensation, which varies depending on the Company's performance.
+- The Company shall provide compensation sufficient to recruit as Directors exceptional people who are capable of putting the OMRON Principles into practice. - The compensation structure shall be sufficient to motivate Directors to contribute to sustained enhancement of corporate value. - The compensation structure shall maintain a high level of transparency, fairness, and rationality to ensure accountability to shareholders and other stakeholders.

+2) Structure of compensation

-- Compensation for outside Directors shall consist of a base salary only, reflecting their roles and the need for maintaining independence. - 3) Base salary - The amount of a base salary shall be determined by taking into account the salary levels of other companies, as surveyed by a specialized outside organization. - 4) Performance-linked compensation - As short-term performance-linked compensation, the Company shall provide bonuses linked to yearly performance indicators, and to the degree of achievement of performance targets. - As medium- to long-term performance-linked compensation, the Company shall grant stock compensation linked to the degree of achievement of the goals of the medium-term management plan, and to the improvement in corporate value (value of stock). - The Company shall determine the target amounts for short-term performance-linked compensation and medium- to long-term performance-linked compensation based on the target pay mix specified according to each Director' s role and responsibility. - 5) Compensation governance - All compensation for Directors shall be determined by a resolution of the Board of Directors reflecting the deliberations and recommendations of the Compensation Advisory Committee.
+- Compensation for Directors shall consist of a base salary, which is fixed compensation, and performance-linked compensation, which varies depending on the Company's performance. - Compensation for outside Directors shall consist of a base salary only, reflecting their roles and the need for maintaining independence.

+3) Base salary

+• The amount of a base salary, paid monthly, shall be determined by taking into account the salary levels of other companies, as surveyed by a specialized outside organization.

+4) Performance-linked compensation

+- As short-term performance-linked compensation, the Company shall provide bonuses linked to yearly performance indicators, and to the degree of achievement of performance targets.
+Bonuses shall be paid as a lump sum after the conclusion of the fiscal year. - As medium- to long-term performance-linked compensation, the Company shall grant stock compensation linked to the degree of achievement of the goals of the medium-term management plan, and to the improvement in corporate value (value of stock).

+- The performance-linked component of stock compensation shall be paid after the medium-term management plan concludes, while the non-performance-linked component shall be paid after the Director retires. - The Company shall determine the target amounts for short-term performance-linked compensation and medium-to-long-term, performance-linked compensation based on the target pay mix specified according to each Director's role and responsibility.

+5) Compensation governance